cnsoto/JavaScript-Notes/THIS keyword.md

 ----
 C) Arrow functions
 Unlike regular functions, **arrow functions** don't have their own _THIS_ keyword, it uses the **OUTTER SCOPE**'s _THIS_ value.
-In the next example the "innefunction" takes the "outterfunction"'s _THIS_ which was set with the **CALL** function.
+In the next example the "innerfunction" takes the "outterfunction"'s _THIS_ which was set with the **CALL** function.

 ----
-Example 4.6
+Example 4.6 Shows how to set _THIS_ using the "arrow functions".
 ```
   'use strict'
   this.table='window table'